group-project092016/SmarterPortfolio/MeetTheTeam.md

 [Needs to be completed]

 ##### Alan Cao
-Hi, my name is Alan Lau.
 Our project is an investment portfolio to help people invest their money.
 I am knowledgable in application development and usage of API.
 I will help with the GUI and coding of the app.